The Possibility of Artificial Intelligence Becoming a Subject and the Alignment Problem: Introduction

 Estimates of the time horizon until the emergence of AGI are highly controversial, ranging from ``in a few months'' to ``never.''
 What is striking, however, is that the median forecast has shortened dramatically in recent years---within a single year, it shortened by 13 years \cite{GraceEtal2024}.
 Development is also being driven by competition between the US and China for AGI availability\footnote{The US Department of Defense was tasked by the US Congress with developing a strategy ``for the Department adoption of artificial general intelligence'' \cite{USCongress2025}.}---although we prefer the term ``first contact with AGI.''

 The development of cutting-edge AI from a tool to an autonomous entity is being discussed in the scientific community as a possibility that may or will become reality in the near future \cite{BostromYudkowsky2014,Russell2019}.
-Since such a subject could, on the one hand, have ``moral status'' \cite{Gunkel2023,LongEtal2024,Mosakas2025} and therefore be entitled to personal rights, and on the other hand could lead to a drastic loss of control by humans and, in the worst case, become an existential threat to humanity \cite{Bostrom2014,Russell2019,YudkowskySoares2025}, the consequences of AGI as a subject are a pressing issue.
+Such a subject could, on the one hand, have ``moral status'' \cite{Gunkel2023,LongEtal2024,Mosakas2025} and therefore be entitled to personal rights.
+On the other hand, this could lead to a drastic loss of control by humans and, in the worst case, become an existential threat to humanity \cite{Bostrom2014,Russell2019,YudkowskySoares2025}.
+Hence, the consequences of AGI as a subject are a pressing issue.

-In such a situation, humans must draw conclusions and make decisions about AGI amid fundamental uncertainties \cite{MacAskill2014}. \cite{Mosakas2025} emphasizes that, despite theoretical differences, we may at some point be forced for practical reasons to make probabilistic judgments about AI consciousness.
+In such a situation, humans must draw conclusions and make decisions about AGI amid fundamental uncertainties \cite{MacAskill2014}. \citet{Mosakas2025} emphasises that, despite theoretical differences, we may at some point be forced for practical reasons to make probabilistic judgements about AI consciousness.
 In this respect, it is prudent to prepare for the possible emergence of AGI as a subject.